Equivalence of measures and asymptotically optimal linear prediction for Gaussian random fields with fractional-order covariance operators: Gaussian processes with fractional-order covariance operators

 \subsection{Equivalence and orthogonality}

-Two probability measures $\mu,\mut$ on $(E,\cB(E))$ are said to be equivalent if for all Borel sets $B\in\cB(E)$ one has $\mu(B)=0$ if and only if $\mut(B)=0$.
+Two probability measures $\mu,\mut$ on $(E,\cB(E))$ are said to be equivalent if, for all Borel sets $B\in\cB(E)$, $\mu(B)=0$ holds if and only if $\mut(B)=0$.
 In contrast, if there exists a Borel set $B\in\cB(E)$ such that $\mu(B)=0$ and $\mut(B)=1$, then $\mu$ and $\mut$ are said to be orthogonal.
 Two Gaussian measures $\mu, \mut$ are either equivalent or orthogonal \citep[][Theorem~2.7.2]{Bogachev1998}.
+As mentioned in the introduction, equivalence and orthogonality~of Gaussian measures are important concepts in statistical theory.
+For example, a crucial first step in proving that a parameter $\theta$ of a Gaussian process (with corresponding Gaussian measure~$\mu$) can be estimated consistently under infill asymptotics is often to define $\mut$ as the Gaussian measure corresponding to the process with parameter $\widetilde{\theta} \neq \theta$ and to show that $\mu$ and $\mut$ are orthogonal, see~\citep{Zhang2004}.

-The following proposition provides necessary and sufficient conditions for the equivalence of $\mu$ and $\mut$ when they have fractional-order covariance operators.
+The following proposition provides necessary and sufficient conditions for equivalence of two Gaussian measures $\mu$ and $\mut$ when they have fractional-order covariance operators.